The 10,000 Year Explosion: Summary

 The book's main thesis is that human civilisation greatly accelerated increases in the rates of evolution.
 The authors begin their discussion by providing two quotes they feel portray the conventional wisdom on this topic.
 First, they quote Ernst Mayr as stating in 1963: "Something must have happened to weaken the selective pressure drastically.
 We cannot escape the conclusion that man's evolution towards manness suddenly came to a halt."
 Second, they quote Stephen J. Gould as stating in 2000: "There's been no biological change in humans in 40,000 or 50,000 years.
 Everything we call culture and civilization we've built with the same body and brain."

 This had become the established viewpoint—when modern humans appeared, evolution was essentially over.
 The received wisdom is based on the doctrine that human minds are the same, everywhere: Bastian's Psychic Unity of Mankind.
 Unfortunately, the authors find, this is no more than wishful thinking.
 Were it true, human bodies would also be the same worldwide, which clearly they are not.
 Finns cannot be mistaken for Zulus, nor Zulus for Finns.
 Not only are there strong reasons to believe that significant human evolution is theoretically possible, or even likely; it is completely obvious that it has taken place, since people are different from one another.

 The first four of the book's seven chapters serve as a preamble to the final three.
 First, Cochran and Harpending present evidence for recent, accelerated human evolution after the invention of agriculture.
-In itself, this argument represents a paradigm shift, albeit one that now has clear data to back it up.
+In itself, this argument represents a paradigm shift.
 The International HapMap Project and other studies have shown that selection is ongoing and has accelerated over time.
 This has been a key discovery in human biology, and Cochran and Harpending, building on their own work and that of others such as John Hawks of the University of Wisconsin-Madison, tie the advent of agriculture—and the selection pressures resulting from the new diets, new modes of habitation, new animal neighbors, and new modes of living that agriculture made possible—to this accelerating evolution.